damianosmel/react_crash_course_2024/README.md

 **Result:** webpage is built using components for the parts: navbar, hero, cards.

 - Add JobListings component

-Add JobListings as a component
+Add JobListings and JobListing (single job) as components

 **Result:** webpage renders the jobs, with information got from each job element in jobs.json